-- garden is generally cleaner when raised beds are used - walkways between raised beds can be covered with gravel, concrete tiles and similar materials that drain water well and don't allow weeds to grow.
+- garden is generally cleaner when raised beds are used - walkways between raised beds can be covered with gravel, concrete tiles, and similar materials that drain water well and don't allow weeds to grow.
 Some gardeners prefer grass between raised beds - such surfaces require regular mowing and during periods of prolonged rain, they can turn to mud pools.
 Since raised beds are rarely more than 4 feet (1.2 m) wide, their soil surface can be maintained more easily, especially if covered with mulch or hydroton pebbles.

-Of course, there are other benefits of raised beds that are not right away obvious, but in the long run can make a significant difference.
+Of course, there are other benefits of raised beds that are not right away obvious, but in the long run, can make a significant difference.

-Size, Shape and Material for Garden Raised Beds
+Size, Shape, and Material for Garden Raised Beds

 Raised beds should be tailored according to the individual needs and preferences of every gardener.

-Most of the raised beds are made in the rectangular form, but they can be rounded, too, especially if they are in the form of larger pots or bags.
+Most of the raised beds are made in rectangular form, but they can be rounded, too, especially if they are in the form of larger pots or bags.

-Materials should be long lasting (10+ years), should NOT rot, should be chemically free, insects and sun resistant.
+Materials should be long-lasting (10+ years), should NOT rot, should be chemically free, insects, and sun resistant.
 These include:

 - wooden boards - since in raised beds we plan on growing food, wooden boards should not be treated chemically.
 In order to last longer, cedar and similar types of wood are used due to their resistance to insects and rot.

-Plastic and wooden raised bed kits are often the best option for home gardener since they require little DIY experience (just be sure to read the manual), can be found in various sizes and shapes, they are relatively cheap and can be filled with the soil and planted right away.
+Plastic and wooden raised bed kits are often the best option for home gardeners since they require little DIY experience (just be sure to read the manual), can be found in various sizes and shapes, they are relatively cheap and can be filled with the soil and planted right away.